 Non-EU/EFTA nationals

-All non-EU/EFTA nationals must apply for a long-term French visa (visa long de séjour) and residence permit if they want to stay in France longer than 90 days.
+All non-EU/EFTA nationals must apply for a long-term French visa (visa long de séjour) and residence permit to stay in France longer than 90 days.

-Since 1 January 2021, the UK is no longer a member of the EU and its citizens can no longer benefit from free movement to EU countries including France.
-As of September 2021, UK nationals can travel to France without a visa for short-stay visits or if staying overnight at a French airport.
-However, as ever with Brexit, this is liable to change, so be sure to check travel requirements before traveling.
+The UK is no longer a member of the EU and its citizens can no longer benefit from free movement to EU countries, including France.
+However, UK nationals can travel to France without a visa for short-stay visits or if staying overnight at a French airport.

 If you travel to France on a UK passport and plan to stay longer than three months, you’ll need one of the French long-stay visas.
-The correct visa for you will depend on your individual circumstances.
+The correct visa depends on your individual circumstances.
 You will also need to apply for a residence permit (carte de séjour).
-For more information, see our guide to moving to France after Brexit.
+For more information, see our article on moving to France after Brexit.

 Types of French visas